mihaisavezi/claude-code-open/README.md

 **How CCO_API_KEY works:**
 - **Single API Key**: Use one API key environment variable for all providers
 - **Provider Detection**: The key is automatically sent to the correct provider based on your model selection
-- **No Config Required**: Run immediately without creating any configuration files
+- **No Config Required**: Run immediately without creating any configuration files, although config file is an option
 - **Fallback Priority**: Provider-specific keys in config files take precedence over CCO_API_KEY

 ### Full Configuration (Optional)